dojo/dojo.io/COOKBOOK.md

 Acronyms are acceptable for use in tutorials, but they should almost always be expanded on first use.
 For example, if a tutorial mentions the "DOM", then it should be written as "DOM (Document Object Model)" the first time it is used.
 After the first instance, acronyms should be written on their own.
 This rule also applies to shortened forms of long terms such as internationalization.
 This word can be written as "i18n (internationalization)" when first introduced and then simply as "i18n" thereafter.

+The only exceptions to this rule are the acronyms HTML and CSS.
+These terms do not need to be expanded.

 ### Spell-checked against US-English dictionary

 Dojo 2 is being created and maintained by a multi-cultural community and, as a result, there are several versions of "English" that are represented.
 All tutorials should be spell checked against a standard US English dictionary.

+### Use platform agnostic terms

+Avoid the use of words and phrases that are typically assigned to a platform or operating environment.
+For example, the term "folder" is often associated with the Windows platform, whereas "directory" is more widely used.
+Similarly, the word "resource" should be used as a more platform agnostic term for a "file".